Jake-guerrero/Email-Usage/README.md

 ![Logo](Gmail.jpg)

-### This is a project of how many people used the email providers of Gmail and AOL at their peak and how educated the person is by their email.
+### This is a project of how many people use which of the email providers between Google's Gmail and AOL's mail at their peak and how educated the person is by their email.